-- 6. In general, parties to proceedings can have access to documents relating to the proceedings that the Tribunal has on its file. - 7.
-Detailed information about access to documents by anyone who is not a party is in NCAT Policy No 4 "Access to, and Publication of, Information Derived from Proceedings in the Tribunal" at paragraphs 23 to 25.
+- 6. In general, parties to proceedings can have access to documents relating to the proceedings that the Tribunal has on its file. - Detailed information about access to documents by anyone who is not a party is in NCAT Policy No 4 Access to, and publication of, Information Derived from Proceedings in the Tribunal at paragraphs 23 to 25.
 See also rule 42 of the Rules. - 8.
-The Registrar may charge a person for the cost of providing all or part of a sound recording of the proceedings or for a written record of the proceedings.
-(For information about fees see clause 5 of the Regulation)
+The Registrar may charge a party for the cost of providing a sound recording of the proceedings.
+For information about fees see clause 5 of the Regulation.

-What other people can and cannot publish about a case (including the media)
+What other people, including the media, can and cannot publish about a case

-- 9. Subject to paragraph 11 below, anyone, including the media, can publish information about a Tribunal case from: - a) a public hearing - b) documents the Registrar gave them, or - c) the Tribunal's published reasons for decision. - 10.
-However, they must not publish information if: - a) it could identify anyone involved in a case under the community welfare legislation; - b) the Tribunal has made a confidentiality order prohibiting or restricting the disclosure of the information - c) the Act or another law says the information must not be published.
+- 9. Subject to paragraph 11 below, anyone, including the media, can publish information about a Tribunal case from: - a) a public hearing - b) documents the Registrar gave them, or - c) the Tribunal's published reasons for decisions - 10.
+However, they must not publish information if: - a) the Tribunal has made a confidentiality order prohibiting or restricting the disclosure of the information - b) the Act or another law says the information must not be published.